okta/terraform-provider-okta/website/docs/r/auth_server_scope.html.markdown

 - `description` - (Optional) Description of the Auth Server Scope.

+- `display_name` - (Optional) Name of the end user displayed in a consent dialog box.

 - `consent` - (Optional) Indicates whether a consent dialog is needed for the scope.
 It can be set to `"REQUIRED"` or `"IMPLICIT"`.

 - `metadata_publish` - (Optional) Whether to publish metadata or not.
 It can be set to `"ALL_CLIENTS"` or `"NO_CLIENTS"`.